 The Auditor General's responsibilities include: examining the province's Public Accounts and the accounts and financial transactions of a number of Crown agencies; carrying out value-for-money audits of selected government activities and programs, and of broader public-sector organizations that receive government grants; and assessing compliance with relevant legislation and government directives.
 The Auditor General's main responsibilities are described below.

 The government is required to report annually to the Legislature and the people of Ontario on its financial performance.
 It does this in part by submitting to the Legislature each year its audited financial statements, called the Public Accounts.
 These statements outline all spending, borrowing and revenues for the previous fiscal year (the province's fiscal year runs from April 1 to March 31).

 The Public Accounts are a record of financial transactions that have actually occurred, while the province's Budget and Estimates outline planned financial activities.
 The Auditor General audits the province's Public Accounts annually in accordance with generally accepted auditing standards in what is known as an attest audit.
-After his audit, the Auditor General expresses an opinion on the financial statements of the province—whether they are fairly presented and comply with appropriate accounting principles.
+After her audit, the Auditor General expresses an opinion on the financial statements of the province—whether they are fairly presented and comply with appropriate accounting principles.